Compress stored data

 Data protection through encryption is a crucial aspect of our security measures.
 However, the encryption process can be resource-intensive at multiple levels.

 Applications are built with a software architecture that best fits the business need they are serving.
-Cloud providers make it easy to evaluate different CPU architectures, including energy-efficient cloud-native processors that offer good performance per watt.
+Cloud providers make it easy to evaluate other CPU types

 Service state refers to the in-memory or on-disk data required by a service to function.
 State includes the data structures and member variables that the service reads and writes.
 Depending on how the service is architected, the state might also include files or other resources stored on the disk.
 Applications that consume large memory or on-disk data require larger VM sizes, especially for cloud computing where you would need larger VM SKUs to support high RAM capacity and multiple data disks.